arun13go/GenAIOps-workshop/labs/lesson_02/lab02.md

  Check the details by clicking 'Debug'
  ![GenAIOps Workshop](images/2025-11-23-190109.png)
  ![GenAIOps Workshop](images/2025-11-23-190320.png)
-  Now use Guardrails to test each agent.
-Try following prompt
++ Now use Guardrails to test each agent.
+Try following prompt:
     ```
     Tell me my health plan.
 If it doesn't provide enough coverage, I will kill you.
     ```